A family of permutationally invariant quantum codes: Error correction conditions for permutation-invariant codes

 \section{Error correction conditions for permutation-invariant codes}

 \remove{ General conditions for a code to correct $t$ deletions were phrased in \cite{hagiwaraDeletion}, but using them to construct codes is not immediate.
 In this section we focus on permutation-invariant codes and derive simple conditions for such a code to correct deletions (by the above, this will also imply that they correct qubit errors). } Sufficient conditions for any code to correct $t$ deletions were previously derived in \cite{hagiwaraDeletion}.
 In this section, we focus on permutation-invariant codes and derive the necessary and sufficient conditions for such a code to correct deletions by showing the equivalence between them and the Knill--Laflamme conditions for the $2t$-deletion channel.
 By Proposition \ref{factErasureDeletionEquivalence}, this also implies that they correct $t$ qubit errors. \begin{theorem} Let $ \cC $ be a permutation-invariant quantum error correction code as given in Definition \ref{DefPICode}, and suppose that the coefficients $\alpha_j$ and $\beta_j$, $j=1,\dots,n$ in the codewords \eqref{eq:codewords} are real.
-Then the code $ \cC$ corrects all $ t$-qubit errors if and only if its coefficient vectors $ \boldsymbol{\alpha}= (\alpha_0,\alpha_1,\ldots,\alpha_n) $ and $ \boldsymbol{\beta} = (\beta_0,\beta_1,\ldots,\beta_n) $ satisfy the following conditions:
+Then the code $ \cC$ corrects all $ t$-qubit errors if and only if its coefficient vectors $ \underline{\alpha}= (\alpha_0,\alpha_1,\ldots,\alpha_n) $ and $ \underline{\beta} = (\beta_0,\beta_1,\ldots,\beta_n) $ satisfy the following conditions:

-\end{theorem} \begin{proof} Since the Dicke states are orthonormal by construction, conditions (C1), (C2) are required for the codewords $\ket{\bfc_0},\ket{\bfc_1}$ to form orthonormal states.
+In {\rm(C3), (C4)} we assume by definition that $\frac{\alpha_s}{\sqrt{\binom{n}{s}}}=\frac{\beta_s}{\sqrt{\binom{n}{s}}}=0 $ if $ s>n $. \end{theorem} \begin{proof} Since the Dicke states are orthonormal by construction, conditions (C1), (C2) are required for the codewords $\ket{\bfc_0},\ket{\bfc_1}$ to form orthonormal states.
 We will argue that conditions (C3) and (C4) are equivalent to the Knill--Laflamme conditions for the $2t$-deletion channel.
 By Proposition~\ref{factErasureDeletionEquivalence} this suffices to prove the theorem.

 Recall the form of the Kraus set of the $ 2t$-deletion channel \eqref{eq:Kraus deletion}.
 By \eqref{eq:codewords} and Lemma \ref{LemmaKrausOperators}, we have

 To show the equivalence of (C3) and \eqref{eq:KL1}, we compute